Michael Larry Simpson

 The shapes are hard-edged and stepped, right angles rule, accentuated by dark frames that outline each piece to read as part of the composition, not just as a framing device.
 The panels within are stacked, layered, sometimes resembling building blocks, sometimes machine parts, sometimes iconic shapes.
 As an artist, musician and professional in the fine perfume space, I have a high awareness and interest with how individual “notes” of color, music and scent can blend to create harmony, discord, stillness, movement, familiarity, surprise, easy reflection and provocative contemplation.
 I compose my individual panels with these dynamics in mind to move the eye within and around the work.
 My aim is to evoke visceral reaction and encourage metaphorical contemplation in dynamic, on-going discourse with the viewer.

-Simpson studied Art and Art History at the College of William and Mary and continued his art education in New York City at The Art Students League and School of Visual Arts as he pursued a career in creative fine fragrance.
-He lived in Amsterdam and London for several years where he studied painting, drawing and sculpture.
-Simpson and his wife, Ellen, relocated to Hillsdale NY after raising their family in Ridgewood NJ, and opened a studio/gallery in Hudson NY that shows his work alongside other emerging and mid-career artists and artisans from the Hudson Valley.
-He recently launched an indie fragrance brand, OK Fine Fragrances, and is an Appalachian Old Time fiddle and banjo player.
-He can often be found playing his Seeders open-back banjo in Hudson and loves when friends stop by for an impromptu jam.
+Michael Lawrence Simpson studied Art and Art History at the College of William and Mary and continued his art education in at The Art Students League and School of Visual Arts as he pursued a professional career in international perfumery in New York, Amsterdam and London.
+Simpson and his wife, Ellen, relocated to Hillsdale NY after raising their family in Ridgewood NJ, and opened a studio/gallery in Hudson NY that shows his work alongside other emerging and mid-career artists from the Hudson Valley.
+He cofounded and manages OK Fine Fragrances, an innovative indie fragrance brand and is also a multi-instrumentalist performing Bluegrass, Blues and Oldtime regularly in the Hudson Valley.